 The Transition to Independence Process (TIP) Model was developed for working with youth and young adults (14-29 years old) with emotional/behavioral difficulties (EBD) to: a) engage them in their own futures planning process; b) provide them with developmentally appropriate, nonstigmatizing, culturally competent, trauma-informed, and appealing services and supports; and c) involve the young people, their families (of origin or foster), and other informal key players, as relevant, in a process that prepares and facilitates their movement toward greater self-sufficiency and successful achievement of their goals.
 Youth and young adults are guided in setting and achieving their own short-term and long-term goals across relevant Transition Domains, such as: employment/career, educational opportunities, living situation, personal effectiveness/well-being, and community-life functioning.
 The TIP Model is operationalized through seven Guidelines and their associated Core Practices that drive the work with young people to improve their outcomes and provide a transition system that is responsive to them and also to their families.

 The goals of the Transition to Independence Process (TIP) Model are:

 - Increasing engagement and progress in high school, postsecondary education, and/or technical/vocational training

 - Increasing exploration, placement, and progress in employment and careers

 - Improving stability in living situation in safe, home-like settings

 - Learning relevant life skills for functioning in home, school, work, and community settings, including problem solving & decision making

 - Decreasing interference from mental health and/or substance use problems with their functioning in their school, work, community, and/or relationships

 - Improving interpersonal skills and expanding relevant social supports

-- Decreasing crisis placements and involvement with the criminal system and incarceration
+- Decreasing crisis placements, restrictive residential facilities, homelessness, and involvement with the criminal system and incarceration

 - Increasing competence and confidence in continuing to advance their life and future